algolia/algoliasearch-zendesk/docs/documentation.md

 In most cases, this should be enough to have an up-to-date search.

 However, if you'd rather have it updated sooner, you can manually trigger a full reindex.
-On this page, click the "Reindex" button in the bottom right corner.
-An indexing job will be pushed in our indexing queue.
-Depending on the load of the queue, it might take up to a few hours for your search index to be updated.
+On your [Connectors](https://dashboard.algolia.com/connectors/tasks) page, click the "Run task" button on the right of your task.

 ## Updating your Help Center theme